Terms and Conditions

 Confirmation of our bank details

-Our bank account details will be confirmed to you at the outset of the matter.
-We will not be changing our bank account details during the course of dealing with your matter so the account details we have confirmed in the body of these terms and conditions will stay the same throughout the lifetime of your matter.
+Our bank account details will be confirmed to you at the outset of the matter in our client care letter.
+We do not intend to change our bank account details during the course of dealing with your matter so the account details we have confirmed in the body of these terms and conditions will stay the same throughout the lifetime of your matter.

 It is very important that you are aware that we will not notify you of changes to our bank account details by email.
 We will only notify you of changes to important business information, including bank account details, in official correspondence which will be sent by postal mail.